-Microsoft introduces Windows 10 S for education, restricted to Windows Store apps - Nigeria Today
+Microsoft introduces Windows 10 S, education-focused competitor to Chrome OS - Nigeria Today

-Microsoft introduces Windows 10 S for education, restricted to Windows Store apps
+Microsoft introduces Windows 10 S, education-focused competitor to Chrome OS

 The focus of Windows 10 S is on providing the minimum functionality required for students and teachers to learn and teach.
 Microsoft provided a very general overview of the newest version of Windows 10 S at its latest event.

-The post Microsoft introduces Windows 10 S for education, restricted to Windows Store apps appeared first on Digital Trends.
+The post Microsoft introduces Windows 10 S, education-focused competitor to Chrome OS appeared first on Digital Trends.

 This post was syndicated from Digital Trends.
 Click here to read the full text on the original website.Do you ever have any question about anything you wish to ask and get answer?
 Click here to ask